 Be careful to check what the service you sign up for actually includes.
 You don’t want to belatedly discover that organising repairs is not included as part of a package you pay for each month.

 If anything in the agreement is unclear, ask the letting agent to explain.
-Beware of hidden fees and erroneous charges that are so ambiguous they may as well be written in pure jargon.
-Some disreputable agents are more than happy to pull the wool over your eyes ad charge you for things they didn’t do or were covered by another fee.
+Beware of hidden fees and erroneous charges that are ambiguous and unclear.

 Be a proactive landlord.
 Don’t assume the first letting agent you talk to is the best one for the job.
 Shop around.
 Compare prices for the package you want and make sure you mention the fact you are visiting a few agents to discuss their service.
 It never hurts to encourage a bit of professional competitiveness.
 If a letting agent wants your business, make them work for it!